-Remember, a solution to a system is a point where the equations meet, an equation is the description of the points that make up a line, we want the point that the equations are both describing the same point.
+Remember, a solution to a system is a point where the equations meet.
+An equation is the description of the points that make up a line and we want the point described by both equations..

 Enter (2, 7) into y = 3x + 1

 7 = 7

 11 = 11

 Therefore, (2, 7) makes both equations true, meaning it is a point on both lines, and is a solution to the system!